How to Ground Yourself

 Like the molecules that move with the wind, EMFs are unseen to the naked eye yet our bodies are constantly communicating with them, as they emit from nearly anything that holds an electrical charge.
 While most electronics release a low level of energy, those dealing with autoimmune or chronic conditions may find themselves especially susceptible to EMFs.

 Hours of rest are perhaps the most opportune moments to take advantage of grounding.
 Along with leaving out cell phones and televisions, tools have been developed to connect you to the earth’s healing energies without leaving your home.
-The Grounded website features copper pads and grounding rods that can be placed under your mattress while you sleep.
 Some hotels have also adopted this idea and have designed Grounded Rooms for overnight visitors to receive an extra recharge at night.

 How to Ground